My Work Setup

 toast.log -$5 (added 9/8/2020)

 I bought this on a whim on a pre-order because it looked extremely promising.
-Not having to have the console open but being able to see console.log messages while developing sounded extremely useful.
-During the pre-order, it was $5, so I figured why not?
-I use it daily now in my development, and it’s a simple quality-of-life improvement.
+Not having to open the console but seeing console.log messages while developing sounded extremely useful.
+It was $5 during the pre-order, so I figured, why not?
+I use it daily in my development, and it’s a simple quality-of-life improvement.

 Responsively – Free – (added 10/20/2020)

-I just discovered this tool and I’m finding it invaluable for front-end development testing.
-It lets you preview multiple resolutions and auto-scroll at the same time to view content across different screens.
-Highly recommended if you do any kind of front-end dev.
+I just discovered this tool and find it invaluable for front-end development testing.
+It lets you preview multiple resolutions and auto-scroll simultaneously to view content across different screens.
+It is highly recommended if you do any front-end development.

 My second level of backup.
 Backblaze is affordable and is a set-it-and-forget cloud backup solution.
 When consulting, I recommend this to everyone.
 It’s saved so many people from losing work and essential files that it’s an easily justified yearly expense.

-3-25-23 – I added Backblaze to my iMac Pro so I’m now backing up two computers.
-I turned on 1 year of history on one computer.
+3-25-23 – I added Backblaze to my iMac Pro, so I’m now backing up two computers.
+I turned on one year of history on one computer.

 Synology C2 – €139.98/year for 2 TB

-I replaced Glacier with Synology’s C2. it’s predictable pricing, and I can restore data faster and more reasonably in the case of data loss.
+I replaced Glacier with Synology’s C2 because of its predictable pricing and the ability to restore data faster and more reasonably in case of data loss.
 I’m using this to back up essentials, including photos, my Synology Drive files, documents, etc.

 ServerAvatar ($447 Lifetime Deal) – Added 9/2/2023

 I don’t know how I overlooked adding this to my list, but this is a lifetime deal I purchased in 2021, and I use it almost daily.
-It lets me spin up servers and websites for both web and production securely.
-One of my best purchases as it saves me so much time.
+It lets me securely spin up servers and websites for both web and production.
+It’s one of my best purchases, saving me so much time.

 Total Spend from 3/1/2016-6/1/2023: $2,772.22